keriwarr/splitwise/README.md

 ## Notes

-Here is a good alternative to this package: https://github.com/Dean177/splitwise-node
+Here is a potential alternative to this package: https://github.com/Dean177/splitwise-node

 ## License